LL8848/DimNet/README.md

 What this code does
 ------
-* Train DimNet with your own dataset
+* Construct a DimNet, and train it with your own dataset.
-* Convert the DimNet to an explicit, algebraic, piecewise function.
+* Convert the trained DimNet to an explicit, algebraic, piecewise function.

 Installation
 ------